gottedev/login-task/README.md

 ## App Scripts

 1.npm start: to start the app<br/>
-2.npm deploy: to deploy the app to gh-pages(there is a pre-deploy hook that runs to make the build)<br/>
+2.npm run deploy: to deploy the app to gh-pages(there is a pre-deploy hook that runs to make the build)<br/>
 3.npm run Build: for production build of the app<br/>